What’s your role at zeuz?

 If you could make any multiplayer game – no technical limitations at all – what would it be?

 Probably a battle royale Mario 3D platformer where you have to be the first to get 500 coins or so.
 You start as one of the characters of the Mario universe with different moves and playstyles and try to beat the others.
 Either solo versus 99 other players or as a team consisting of two to ten players.

 How will zeuz make sure that this dream game becomes a reality, no matter who develops it?

-Because zeuz is an independent outlet and a cloud agnostic third party provider covering all major pain points from global game server orchestration, scaling and deployment to backend services such as matchmaking, server browsing, etc. – whatever the problem may be, together with our customers, we find a solution for any potential challenge.
+Because zeuz is an independent outlet and a cloud agnostic third party provider covering all major pain points from global game server orchestration, scaling and deployment to backend services etc. – whatever the problem may be, together with our customers, we find a solution for any potential challenge.

 What was the first video game you played?

 I was only three years old, so I can’t remember the exact game, but I do know that it was on Atari 7800.
 The first game which I can remember probably is Super Mario Land on Game Boy.
 What a gem.
 I replayed it well over 50 times as a child.

 Minecraft on our own server.
 We played 50 versus 50.
 Four hours of mining and crafting and afterwards a battle bigger than the fight against the Night King, it doesn’t get more epic than this.